jinhuiphy/computationalphysics_sjtu_515072910017/Computational Physics Assignment I/Computational Physics Assignment I.md

 ﻿# Computational Physics Assignment I

 学号：515072910017

 姓名：李进辉

-Note：All codes are in C language, using -std=c99.
+Note：All codes are in C language, using -std=c99 standard.

 ---

-##1.
-Detemine the value of A
+## 1. Detemine the value of A

 e = 14  ;f = 0.625
 so mantissa = 1.f = 1.625000  ;true exponent =14 - 127 = -113
 so the full value:  $$A = 1.625000 * 2^{-113}$$

-##2.
+## .
 Find an equivalent formula

 （a）$$ln (1+1/x)$$

 （b）$$\frac{1}{\sqrt{x^2+1}+x}$$

 （c）$$cos(2x)$$

 （d）$$cos(\frac{x}{2})$$

-##3.
-Write a program to determine limits
+## 3. Write a program to determine limits
 - For single precision:

 ```